-- In case of anesthetic injection, the numbing in the upper jaw will last approximately 1 hour, and the numbing in the lower jaw will last up to 4 hours.
+- In the case of anesthetic injection, the numbing in the upper jaw will last approximately 1 hour, and the numbing in the lower jaw will last up to 4 hours.
 A soft diet is recommended until the numbing wears off.
 Also, avoid hot drinks or foods until the numbing is gone.

 - The anesthetic injection site along with some irritation of the gum tissue during the procedure may result in some soreness for a few days.